-2020 has been a year of change, and as 2021 approaches Pardot is planning to introduce one more change you should be ready for.
-Following Salesforce’s Spring ‘21 release Pardot’s user authentication system will be discontinued and users will be required to log in through Salesforce single sign-on (SSO).
-This means that you will no longer be able to login to Pardot until you are a connected Salesforce user.
+2020 has been a year of change, and as 2021 approaches Account Engagement (Pardot) is planning to introduce one more change you should be ready for.
+Following Salesforce’s Spring ‘21 release Account Engagement's (Pardot's) user authentication system will be discontinued and users will be required to log in through Salesforce single sign-on (SSO).
+This means that you will no longer be able to login to Account Engagement (Pardot) until you are a connected Salesforce user.

 images-10